Other / mixed grade configuration · Lawrenceville, GA

 What is the racial and ethnic makeup of Gwinnett Online Campus?

-The largest demographic group at Gwinnett Online Campus is African American at 36.4%.
-The school serves a diverse student body in Lawrenceville, GA.
+The largest demographic group at Gwinnett Online Campus is African American at 36.4% of enrollment, in Lawrenceville, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 72.9/100.

 What is the Resource Investment Index for Gwinnett Online Campus?

-Gwinnett Online Campus has a Resource Investment Index of 63/100 (C+) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Gwinnett Online Campus has a Resource Investment Index of 65/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page